Buuntu/react-final-table/README.md

 # React Final Table

-A headless UI library for displaying tables in React.
+A headless UI for React tables, inspired by react-table but with Typescript support built in.

 ## Test